ion-vortex/engine/docs/getting-started/prerequisites.md

 ### vcpkg

-Oxide uses vcpkg for dependency management.
+Ion Vortex uses vcpkg for dependency management.
 It will be automatically cloned by our bootstrap script, but you can also install it globally.

 **Option 1: Let bootstrap handle it** (Recommended)
 ```bash